 [Smile Train has provided free cleft surgery for children in 87 countries.] http://www.smiletrain.org/

 Sammi Hanratty: With Smile Train, just a little backstory, my dad is a pilot and we grew up with a small plane, which sounds pretty glamorous but something that people don’t know about me is that I grew up fairly poor.
 Not poor enough where we didn’t have a home, we were very fortunate, but people would have to bring us food for Thanksgiving and things like that.
 I grew up that way because my dad was going to dental school.
 My dad has always been the type to give back, he would fly dentists and doctors to do free medical and dental work and I grew up doing that with him.
 It was something that he instilled in me—to do good for other people even when you don’t have much, do as much as you can for others.
 He’s a dentist so that already got me interested in I guess the mouth and I was born without two of my laterals—two of my front teeth.
-I know the importance of a smile.
+I know the importance of a smile, my Dentist Brooklyn kept going on about it during my childhood.
 When somebody looks at you that is the first thing that they see.
 If I can give that to another child, give them their smile back, then that is one of the best things that I could possibly do.
 A lot of kids’ childhoods are robbed from them because of it, especially in other countries where people don’t know or are not educated on what it is [cleft lip and cleft palate].
 They think it’s a deformity or they think that they did something wrong and they are being punished for it.
 We go in and tell them why—that it is hereditary and there are a lot of things that go with it.
 They go in and fix it and it’s like saving somebody.
 They aren’t ostracized anymore.
 I’m really passionate about it.
 I’m really thankful because I’ve traveled to Mexico and I got to meet past patients and patients that were getting surgery.
 I watched them actually do some of the surgeries.
 I was there when the children were waking up and there with the families.
 I was so grateful.
 I’m going to be traveling with them to India this summer, hopefully, and to Brazil in the fall.
 It’s great because I’m also, kind of, getting a culture shock because I’m not going to these countries to go on the tours to see the beautiful parts.
 I want to go to the parts that people don’t see too often and see the actual living conditions.
 That’s why I am so passionate about Smile Train.
 They really have a huge place in my heart for multiple reasons other than it being amazing work.

 Lena: That’s an inspiring story.
 You also work with the Starlight Foundation. http://www.starlight.org/